SEND

 Information & Support Services for Families During Coronavirus

-Janet is our Lead Learning Mentor at Nova Primary School.
+Janet is our Senior Mental Health Lead & ELSA Practitioner at Nova Primary School.

-As Lead Learning Mentor, Janet is able to support pupils by providing a diverse range of learning opportunities.
+As Senior Mental Health Lead & ELSA Practitioner, Janet is able to support pupils by providing a diverse range of learning opportunities.
 Janet works with pupils, families, school staff and other professional agencies to help pupils to develop their potential by removing barriers to learning which may be in the school or in home.

 Barriers to Learning